 - The web addresses provided in Case Study, Fun Fact, and For Your Information boxes are current at the date of guide publication but may change beyond the control of the NPS.
 Also note that the NPS Internet policy does not permit linking to commercial web sites (URL that ends in .COM).
 Therefore, this guide only links to web sites of educational institutions, non-profit organizations, and governmental agencies.

 - The term "park" is used here in a broad sense to include any site with archeological materials.
-Other places under the "park" umbrella include but are not limited to landmarks, sites, state and regional parks, nature preserves, museums, and historic houses.
+Other places under the "park" umbrella include, but are not limited to landmarks, sites, state and regional parks, nature preserves, museums, and historic houses.

-- The term "public" or "visitor" refers to the people who may participate in the interpretive opportunities.
+- The term "public" or "visitor" or "audience" refers to the people who may participate in the interpretive opportunities.
 These words also refer to a broad range of audiences including but not limited to on-site visitors, exhibit-goers, web site users, wayside text readers, self-guided tour takers, tours, school groups, families, volunteers, and Elderhostel participants.

 - As a final note, the spelling of "archeology" and its derivatives follows the conventions of the Federal government.
 The spelling commonly used in academia and in publications for the public, "archaeology," is used by most of the non-federal resources found in this guide.